erkannt/meetctl/README.md

 Join Google Meet rooms from the command line.

-Uses debug websocket connection to the browser to interact with the Google Meet UI on your behalf.
+Uses debug websocket connection to the browser to join rooms in an existing Meet tab.

-Sadly can't get it to share the full screen as the associated pop up isn't accessible via the debug websocket.
+Sadly can't get it to share the screen as the associated pop up isn't accessible via the debug websocket.

 ### Installation